 The Current Account

-The humble Current account (checking account in the US) is used for day to day spending.
+A Current account (checking account in America and other countries) is used for day to day spending.
 The fundamentals are simple: your incomes goes into the account; your expenses come out, either through a debit card, cheques, cash or bank transfer (paying off credit cards and bills).
 The first goal is to make sure that each month your income is above your expenses.
 A budget should help with this.
-All good so far.
-But if you are really going to grow your pennies successfully and consistently there are a number of things you can do with your current account to help you achieve your goals:
+But if you are really going to grow your pennies successfully and consistently there are a number of things you can do with your current account to help you achieve your goals.

 Fee or No Fee